"There is NO PLACEBO effect in animals!"

 Spring sunlight and longer days of exposure create the hormone that is vital to estrus (canine heat cycles), healthy gestation and puppies.

-IMPORTANCE OF VITAMIN D FOR DOGS
+IMPORTANCE OF VITAMIN D HEALTH FOR DOGS

 A doctor in India who is a GSD fancier asked me about shedding, heat cycles, and what specific hormones are stimulated by shorter days of sunlight exposure.

 It’s been about 55 years since I took courses in polycyclic compounds and biochemistry but I surmised that a combination of endocrine, exocrine, and paracrine hormones causes the changes in coat growth and replacement in response to the amount of sunlight (vitamin D) the animal is exposed to.

 Instant Information on ii Vitamin D Deficiency; winter woes, cognitive decline in people and housedogs deprived of adequate sunlight; chemical and natural forms of vitamin D.

 It is difficult for some people to balance the amount of sunlight and hormone production.
 Too much and we get sunburned; too much when we are children increases our risk of late-developing skin cancer; too little and we don’t make enough vitamin D out of the biochemicals we manufacture or get from our food.
 Dogs also can have adverse effects from solar exposure, depending on breed, skin pigment, and haircoat.
 Or they can be deficient when living indoors, in shade-starved cities, dark jungles, or Arctic tundra.
 Either way, the amount and intensity of sunlight profoundly affects canine hair, skin and body function.